Longtime aide Huma Abedin like 'second daughter' to Clinton

 At the State Department, Abedin served as a jack-of-all-trades to Clinton, helping her with everything from scheduling meetings and arranging phone calls around the globe to offering fashion advice.
 In an early morning email to Clinton in August 2009, Abedin advised her to "wear a dark color today.
 Maybe the new dark green suit.
 Or blue."

-Wearing a green suit, Clinton later held a joint news conference with the Jordanian foreign minister.

-That behind-the-scenes role has also put Abedin firmly in the spotlight, often drawing unwanted attention.
+Abedin's behind-the-scenes role has often drawn unwanted attention.
 Her email exchanges with Clinton were closely scrutinized during the Justice Department's investigation into Clinton's use of a private email server.
 Federal prosecutors ultimately declined to issue charges in the cases.

 Congressional Republicans have raised questions about whether Abedin skirted ethics guidelines during her 2012 work as an adviser to Clinton while she also worked for Teneo Holdings, a consulting firm co-founded by Doug Band, a former aide to former President Bill Clinton.

-Senate Judiciary Committee Chairman Sen. Charles Grassley, R-Iowa, has repeatedly questioned Abedin's designation as a special government employee, pushing for more disclosure about the decision that allowed her to hold both jobs.

-Republicans have also alleged that donors to the foundation got preferential treatment while Clinton was secretary of state.
-Last week, the group Judicial Watch released several previously undisclosed exchanges turned over by Abedin that included a 2009 message to Abedin from Band — an official at the Clinton Foundation at the time — seeking a meeting with Hillary Clinton for the crown prince of Bahrain.
+Republicans have also alleged that donors to the Clinton Foundation got preferential treatment while Clinton was secretary of state.
+Last week, the group Judicial Watch released several previously undisclosed exchanges turned over by Abedin that included a 2009 message she received from Band — a foundation official at the time — seeking a meeting with Hillary Clinton for the crown prince of Bahrain.

 Crown Prince Salman had made a $32 million commitment to the Clinton Global Initiative, a program run by the foundation.
-Copies of Clinton's calendar obtained by The Associated Press confirm the meeting occurred in her State Department office on June 26, 2009.
+Copies of Clinton's calendar obtained by AP confirm the meeting occurred in her State Department office on June 26, 2009.
 The State Department has said there was nothing improper or unusual about the messages with Clinton Foundation staff.

-Like her boss, Abedin has at times come under criticism laced with conspiracy.
-Some conservatives have suggested Abedin has ties to the Muslim Brotherhood, an Islamic political movement, citing her listing as an assistant editor of the Journal of Muslim Minority Affairs, a publication edited by her mother.

-In a recent fact-check piece, The Washington Post called the publication a "sober academic journal" and said the accusations of affiliation were "bogus."
+Abedin's marriage has also come under fire from Clinton's Republican opponent Donald Trump, who immediately seized on the aide's marital split to accuse Clinton of "bad judgment."
+He suggested that Weiner might have compromised national security, but offered no evidence to support the allegation.

+"I only worry for the country in that Hillary Clinton was careless and negligent in allowing Weiner to have such close proximity to highly classified information," Trump said in a statement.
+"Who knows what he learned and who he told?"

 ---